blockchain-elite/ULCDocumentsCore/docs/ULCDocKernel/MultiRoles.rst

 .. warning::
   An account can't be ``owner`` and ``operator`` at the same time.

 By default, ULCDocKernel is configurated to work with one owner account.
-So, is you use the kernel with only one owner, the request part is totally transparent and your requests are done immediately.
+So, is you use the kernel with only one owner, the request part is totally transparent and then they are done immediately.

 How the requester works